peczenyj/GDPR-IAB-TCFv2/README.md

 The Parse method will decode and validate a base64 encoded version of the tcf v2 string.

+Will return a `GDPR::IAB::TCFv2` immutable object that allow easy access to different properties.

 Will die if can't decode the string.

     use GDPR::IAB::TCFv2;